MV Aurora (1955): Post-cruising career

 After this venture was unsuccessful, the ship was sold to Friendships, a Christian sect based in Wilmington, California, who renamed her Faithful.
 They repainted her hull blue but instead of using her for relief work, housed converts on the ship until she was seized by the Coast Guard.

-Dr. James Mitchell bought Faithful from Friendships to use as a hospital ship, but in 2005 the Faithful, which by now had rusting metal, fading and peeled paint, and missing railings, to Al Boraq Aviation, who planned to refurbish her as a luxury yacht and had her towed to Alameda.
+Dr. James Mitchell bought Faithful from Friendships to use as a hospital ship, but in 2005 sold the Faithful, which by now had rusting metal, fading and peeled paint, and missing railings, to Al Boraq Aviation, who planned to refurbish her as a luxury yacht and had her towed to Alameda.
 This refurbishment did not materialize; she was declared an abandoned vessel and eventually an arrangement was made to have her removed.
-In 2010 the Life After People episode "Holiday Hell" featured the ship with an interview with maritime enthusiast Peter Knego coloumnist for Maritime Matters on her history and condition.
+In 2010 the Life After People episode "Holiday Hell" featured the ship with an interview with maritime enthusiast Peter Knego columnist for Maritime Matters on her history and condition.

 Refurbishment

 After seeing a Craigslist ad in 2008, Chris Willson bought the ship from the then owner, a marine salvage dealer who had been ordered by the California State Lands Commission to move the ship from Decker Island, in the San Joaquin River delta, but could not afford to do so.
 Willson had her towed to Rio Vista, where restoration work began, and then a year later, in August 2010, renamed Aurora, to Pier 38 in San Francisco, with plans to eventually open her as a tourist attraction.
 The following year, a Port of San Francisco wharfinger gave him three days' notice to move Aurora because Pier 38 was to be shut down due to structural and electrical issues.

 Aurora was ultimately towed from San Francisco back to the delta in 2012 and moored at a marina in Little Potato Slough, approximately 15 miles from Stockton.
-Soon after, the marina went out of business over debts and regulatory problems, so Willson and his partner moved to the ship to watch over it. he is working with volunteers to complete restoration of Aurora, with plans to find a location that will host her as a tourist attraction.
+Soon after, the marina went out of business over debts and regulatory problems, so Willson and his partner moved to the ship to watch over it.
+He worked with volunteers on restoring Aurora, with plans to find a location that would host her as a tourist attraction.
+In 2023 he sold the ship.

+Sinking

+On May 22, 2024, the ship was discovered to be taking on water and had partially sunk.
+The Coast Guard took command of the area to minimize pollution from leaking oil.

+Scrapping

+On December 20, 2024, the vessel was removed from her previous berth at Little Potato Slough, Stockton to be towed to Mare Island for drydocking and dismantling.
+The vessel arrived at Mare Island on December 21, 2024.
+Scrapping was completed May 13, 2025.

 In popular culture

-The ship was an inspiration for The Love Boat and was used as a filming location for the 1963 film From Russia with Love.
+The ship was an inspiration for The Love Boat and was used as a filming location for the 1963 film From Russia with Love and for 2025 film Bears on a Ship.